Choosing the right food for your senior cat

 • Senior cats can find it hard to digest and absorb fats

-This means that senior cats require fats which are easier for their bodies to digest, to help ensure they still get the amount of energy they need.
+This means that senior cats require fats that are easier for their bodies to digest, to help ensure they still get the energy they need.

 It’s important to monitor the weight and condition of your cat closely, particularly as he ages, and adjust his diet accordingly, following the recommendations of your vet.
 Older cats can either have problems with obesity or can become very thin, with both extremes possibly indicating underlying conditions which you will want to investigate with your vet.

 Healthy senior cat food should include; high-quality protein, digestible carbohydrates, vitamins, minerals, magnesium, fibre, antioxidants, and fatty acids.
-Your vet will answer any questions you may have about how to feed your senior cat – don’t be afraid to ask, however big or small your query.
+Your vet will answer any questions about how to feed your senior cat – don’t be afraid to ask, however big or small your query.

 At what age does my cat become senior?